Sejalsavran/PythonCodes/README.md

-# 👩‍💻 Python Practice Projects by Sejalsavran 🚀
+# 👩‍💻 Python Practice 🚀
 Welcome to my little corner of Python programming!
 Here you’ll find a bunch of fun mini projects and practice scripts I’ve worked on to sharpen my skills.
 Whether it’s looping, string magic, number crunching, or even a classic game, I’ve got it covered.
 Let’s dive in! 🌟

 ## 📂 What’s Inside?